The Fascinating Brain, German National Parliament

 In this illustration, I reveal multimodal data of The Virtual Brain with functional pathways in the human brain alongside a view over a ridge of the temporal lobe with millions of human neurons.
-This is the future of neuroscience that many neuroscientists and engineers are building and this artwork represents the hope that more women will do neuroscientific research and more importantly that more of them will lead future research projects.
+This is the future of neuroscience that many neuroscientists and engineers are building.
+This fresco represents a woman on purpose with the hope that more of them will lead neuroscientific research.

 Reconstruction of the first large-scale digital circuit of human neurons in the temporal lobe.